tharakawijekoon/wso2-aws-secret-callback-handler/README.md

 ## Deploy

-Copy and place the built JAR artifact from the /target/org.wso2.custom.secret.handler-1.0.0.jar to the <IS_HOME>/repository/components/lib directory.(the built JAR artifact can be found in the releases section)
+Copy and place the built JAR artifact from the /target/org.wso2.custom.secret.handler-1.0.0.jar to the <IS_HOME>/repository/components/lib directory.

 Download the aws-java-sdk-bundle jar file[1] corresponding to the sdk version used[2] and add it to the <IS_HOME>/lib/ directory.